Who’s funding your lawsuit? Florida bills would require disclosure

 Nor is there a way for the state to know whether those financiers include foreign interests with anti-American goals.

-Bills in the state House and Senate would correct those problems, supporters say.
+Bills in the Florida House and Senate would correct those problems, supporters say.

 But opponents say that plaintiffs would be disadvantaged if forced to provide copies of their finance agreements to defendants and their attorneys.